-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Custom er Responsive ness and Service (CRS) CRS 1 Number of calls (No) Number of calls to the account line (No) Number of calls to the Regional and Metropolitan (A) Number of calls received Total number of calls - the number (No) of telephone calls received by the water business's telephone operator/customer service operators, including Interactive Voice Response (IVR) system.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Custom er Responsive ness and Service (CRS) CRS 1 Number of calls (No) Number of calls to the account line (No) Regional and Metropolitan (A) Number of calls received Total number of calls - the number (No) of telephone calls received by the water business's telephone operator/customer service operators, including Interactive Voice Response (IVR) system.
 Calls that are resolved by an automated system, or hang ups, are not included in the total.
-No fault line - businesses with one contact point should report the figure against the account line.
-C14 Average call connect time to operator (Seconds) fault line (No) Account line (Seconds) Fault line (Seconds) Average time taken to connect to an operator Connect time - the time (Seconds) taken for a caller to be connected to an operator should they elect to, or be required to do so.
-For measurement, this is the period: Non IVR systems - from the time when the call is received by the switchboard until the call is answered IVR systems - from the time that the customer selects an operator option.
+C14 calls to the fault line (No) against the account line.
+Average call connect time to Account line (Seconds) Average time taken to connect to an operator Connect time - the time (Seconds) taken for a caller to be connected to an operator should they elect to or be required to do so.
+For measurement, this is the period: operator (Seconds) Fault line (Seconds) Non IVR systems - from the time when the call is received by the switchboard until the call is answered IVR systems - from the time that the customer selects an operator option.
 Average call connect time - calculated by taking the Total Seconds Taken to Answer a Call divided by the Total Number of Calls Received for each line type.
 CRS 2 Number of calls connected to operator within 30 seconds (No) Account line Fault line Regional and Metropolitan (A) % of calls connected to operator within 30 seconds Connected within 30 Seconds - measurement is the total number (No) of calls received by water business's telephone operator/customer service operators, including Interactive Voice Response (IVR) system, answered within 30 seconds.
 Calls that are resolved by an automated system, or hang ups, are not included in the total.
-Refer to CRS 1 for definition of connect time.
-No fault line - businesses with one contact point should report the figure against the account line.
-C14
+C14 Refer to CRS 1 for definition of connect time.